tgrogers/ece565-2020/assignment.1.md

     scons-3 -j 4 ./build/X86/gem5.opt
     ```

     You may be missing the gem5 style hook.
 If so, just hit enter and let the script install the style hook for you.
 This build will take quite a while the first time around, so using multiple processes is valuable.
 Even with 4 processes, it can take over 10 minutes to build.
-Figure 5 shows the completion of a successful build.
 When you build the simulator with scons, all of your source code is copied into the gem5/build directory for that particular build.
 This means two things.
 First, you can always simply remove the build directory (or a specific build’s directory inside gem5/build) to start from scratch (think of it like a "make clean").
 Second, never make any manual changes within the build directory.
 You should make your changes elsewhere (i.e. gem5/src), and re-build the simulator.
 Re-building gem5 after the first build typically only takes a minute or two, depending on your changes.

 1. **Running gem5: Hello World**